-Epcot’s Mexico is super cool and as when you enter the building you go into an evening themed market with so many cool Mexican products.
+Epcot’s Mexico is super cool!
+As when you enter the building, you go into an evening themed market with so many cool Mexican products.
 There is also a fun boat ride- especially cool for younger kids but I still enjoyed it!

-Then on the way back out you can catch more Future World Epcot Attractions and/or head over to enjoy fireworks over the water as we did.
+Then on the way back out you can catch more Future World Epcot Attractions.
+Then head over to enjoy fireworks over the water as we did.

 Walt Disney World Epcot is packed with fun rides, attractions, and cultural experiences.
 If you haven’t gotten to travel much outside the country, it is a must is introduce you to the excitement.
 Even if you have traveled abroad a lot, you will still love it because familiar countries make you feel like you are visiting an old friend.
 We loved our family trip to Disney World Epcot and made lots of great memories!